Way-Up

 SELECT count(*) FROM facilities WHERE name LIKE 'Tennis%'

-Relational databases: summarizing with group by
+Relational databases: summarizing with GROUP BY

 SELECT bookings.memid as memberid, count(bookings.bookid) as cnt FROM bookings